Online casino: Live dealer

 Live dealer casino games are the complete opposite of software-based games.
 Instead of depending on software to determine the outcome of the roulette spin, dice throw, or deal of a card, these games depend on real-time results.
 This is possible as the games are streamed in real-time from a land-based casino or a studio recreated to mimic a land-based casino.

 To ensure that players have an easy time playing these games and that the land-based environment is fully recreated, software developers include innovative features such as the chat feature.
-This enables the player to type your message to the dealer and they can respond back verbally.
+This enables the player to type a message to the dealer and they can respond back verbally.
 The live chat feature can also be used to communicate with other players seated at the table following a set of rules laid down by the casino.

 The results of the physical transactions by the dealer, such as the outcome of the roulette wheel spin or the dealing of cards, are translated into data that can be utilized by the software by means of optical character recognition (OCR) technology.
 This enables the player to interact with the game in much the same way as they would with a virtual casino game, except for the fact that the results are determined by real-life actions rather than automated processes.

 These games are a lot more expensive for websites to host than virtual games, as they involve a heavier investment in technology and staffing.
 A live casino studio typically employs one or more cameramen, several croupiers running the various games, an information technology manager to ensure that any technical hitches are dealt with swiftly, and a pit boss that acts as an adjudicator in case of disputes between players and croupiers.

 In most cases, this requires at least a three-room setup, comprising a live studio, a server/software room, and an analyst’s room.
 The configuration of these rooms varies from casino to casino, with some having several gaming tables in one room, and some having a single table in each room.